5 Tips to Create That Killer RIB Video With Your Smartphone

 Sometimes music has added value if you use the right genre that enhances the image and takes the ambiance to a higher level.
 Know that ambient noise can also create that effect.

 If you want just that little bit more, check out Shockwave Sound.
-Yes, you have to pay but the advantage is that you can select a full music track or even nicely derived shorter versions at a lower price.
+I paid gladly.
+One advantage is that you can select a full music track or even nicely derived shorter versions at a lower price.
 I was really impressed with the quality.

 Extra: 7 actions absolutely not to do